-Principle 5: Maintain the board as a well-functioning, balanced team led by the chair
+Principle 6: Establish and maintain the board as a well-functioning, balanced team led by the chair

 The members of the board have a collective responsibility and legal obligation to promote the interests of the group and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the board.